adi-ben-yehuda/Chat_in_terminal/README.md

 ```
 python server.py 12345
 ```
-Open new terminals for the clients:
+Open new terminals for the clients and run the following command:

 ```
 python client.py ip port